aarontavel/wicked-problems/data_lab_1.md

 # Population Density of Each County:
 <img src="Density_Counties-1.png" width="600" height="600" />
-This bar graph analyzes the population density of both genders in each Liberian County.
+This bar graph analyzes the population density of the total population in each Liberian County.